Fake UX vs. Authentic UX Metrics

 The Dangers of Fake UX

-Fake UX can be harmful to publishers in several ways.
-The first is simple, if you have visitors that you think are having good experiences, but are actually struggling with navigation, links, or page speed you could be hurting your brand and return visitor rate over time.
+If you have visitors that you think are having good experiences, but are actually struggling with navigation, links, or page speed you could be hurting your brand and return visitor rate over time.
 Most publishers genuinely want their visitors to enjoy the experience on their site.

-Last, is web traffic.
 In our recent case study, we found that Fake UX not only harms revenue but can harm traffic as well.
 Low-quality pageviews, increases in navigation bounces, and poor visitor engagement has a direct correlation to negative SEO performance and a reduction in organic search traffic.

-The Importance of Tracking Navigation Bounces
+Tracking Navigation Bounces

 Navigation bounces are similar to regular bounces except that they are more internally targeted.
 A navigation bounce tracks internal bounces over different pageviews.
 It can help publishers see if visitors are commonly navigating to pages on the site where they leave immediately and likely produce a low-quality pageview.